All EMAIL SUPER SPECIALS (our best discounts ever!)

 the new translation: which was accordingly granted, with an order for review

-and correction of those of the Geneva edition, by leaving out such of them as there
+and correction of those of the Geneva edition, by leaving out such of them as

-such as were defective.
-For which
+supplying such as were defective.
+For

-at...
+forth at...
 Holland, by order of the States."

 The